 Long title, I know.
 But I wanted you to know everything in these.
 They’re sooooo good.
+The best energy bites I’ve ever made, that’s for sure!

 When I was pregnant last year, one of the things I absolutely loved was granola bars.
 I ate those for meals, as snacks and everything in between.
 Really, it became an obsession.
 I ate so many, I started making my own.
 I discovered energy bites and decided to give them a go.

-As I was making these, I realized I could alter them in so many different ways.
+As I was making these, I realized I could alter them in so many ways.
 It started as a base of peanut butter, honey and oats.
 Then I added chocolate chips because that makes everything better!

 From there I’ve experimented with other flavors and textures.
 I’ve added ground flax seed, coconut flakes, vanilla and other things.
 A fun variation is to add mini M&Ms instead of chocolate chips.
 SO GOOD!
 I want to try these with pink and red mini M&Ms for a nice, healthy Valentine’s treat.